-If during a hip replacement or knee surgery a Bair 3M Hugger forced-air blanket was used and you suffered an infection following your procedure, you may be entitled to compensation—speak with our Bair Hugger lawsuit settlements attorney to discuss your legal options now.
+If surgeons used a Bair 3M Hugger forced-air blanket and you suffered an infection, you may have entitlement to compensation.
+Speak with our Bair Hugger lawsuit settlements attorney to discuss your legal options now.

 You may have a legal claim against the manufacturer for failing to warn you of the potential for dangerous complications.
-The forced-air blanket is being investigated for periprosthetic joint infection risks to patients.
+The forced-air blanket is under investigation for periprosthetic joint infection risks to patients.

-If you have suffered a deep joint infection up to one year following your surgery, you may qualify to file a lawsuit.
+If you have suffered a deep joint infection up to one year post-op, you may qualify to file a lawsuit.
 Share what happened by filling out the form on this page for a confidential case review now.

-You could be entitled to significant compensation for the suffering you and your family have endured.
+You could have entitlement to significant compensation for the suffering you and your family have endured.

 OVERVIEW: 3M BAIR HUGGER FORCED AIR WARMER

-Keeping patients warm during surgery has been shown to reduce bleeding and improve recovery time.
-The Bair Hugger is a disposable blanket that is connected to a portable heater that blows hot air on the patient’s skin, helping patients under anesthesia regulate their body temperature.
+Keeping patients warm during surgery reduces bleeding and improves recovery time.
+The Bair Hugger is a disposable blanket that connects to a portable heater that blows hot air.
+It helps patients under anesthesia regulate their body temperature.
 When the Bair Hugger was introduced to the market in 1988, it had a profound impact on surgical practices.

-However, the Bair Hugger may pose the risk of dangerous complications for patients who receive hip replacements, knee replacements, or other joint implants.
+However, the Bair Hugger may pose the risk of dangerous complications for patients who receive joint implants.
 It is alleged in a growing number of Bair Hugger lawsuits that forced air may spread bacteria into the surgical site, putting patients at risk for deep joint infections.